RatulGhosh/PhotoShare/README.md

 ### License

-Note that chat_room is distributed under the [MIT License](http://opensource.org/licenses/MIT).
+Note that photoshare is distributed under the [MIT License](http://opensource.org/licenses/MIT).